Political Happenings – In The United States

 So far, 2021 has been an eventful year for US politics.
 We have witnessed so many events and issues in US politics, such as Joe Biden being sworn in as the 46th president, people storming the Capitol, and more.
-This post aims to look at the various happenings and trends in US politics in 2021.
-This post will look at the major political events that have happened in the United States.
+This post aims to look at the various political happenings in the United States and trends in US politics in 2021.
+We will look at the major political events that have happened in the United States.

 US Capitol Riot